-Non-Discrimination Declaration
+Non-Discrimination Declaration / Affirmative Action Statement

 It is the policy of Clatsop Community College that there will be no discrimination or harassment on the grounds of race, color, sex, gender, marital status, religion, national origin, age, sexual orientation, gender identity or expression or disability in any educational programs, activities, or employment.
-Questions or complaints should be directed to Naomi Garbutt, Affirmative Action/Gender Equity (Title IX) Officer, Towler Hall, Suite 110, ngarbutt@clatsopcc.edu (link sends e-mail) 503-338-2450; TDD 503-338-2468.
-The Title II/Section 504 Coordinator, Shelly Alford, is located in Towler Hall, Suite 312B, salford@clatsopcc.edu (link sends e-mail) 503-338-2474.
+Questions or complaints should be directed to Desiree Noah, Affirmative Action/Gender Equity (Title IX) Officer, Lower Library, Suite 103, dnoah@clatsopcc.edu 503-338-2450; TDD 503-338-2468.
+The Director of Student Access Services, Helen Fleming, is in Columbia Hall, Suite 115, hfleming@clatsopcc.edu 503-338-2474.